 Before submitting a request for mediation under La.
 R.S.
-9:4103(A), a party must certify that opposing counsel has been contacted and does not object to mediation.
+9:4103(A), a party shall certify that opposing counsel has been contacted and does not object to mediation.
+Adopted April 1, 2002, effective April 1, 2002.

 (a) La.
 R.S.
 13:4165 allows the court to appoint special masters in civil actions under the circumstances set forth therein.